MeItsLars/JedisJSON/README.md

 # JedisJSON
-JedisJSON is an easy to use wrapper library, that combines Jedis and Gson to create a user-friendly format for sending packets to other clients, over Redis.
+JedisJSON is an easy to use wrapper library for Java 8 and higher, that combines Jedis and Gson to create a user-friendly format for sending packets to other clients, over Redis.
 The principle is based on the PubSub of Redis.

 You can use the JedisJSON library to send packets to one or more other clients.
 There are possibilities for: